Traceability in the supply chain

 Checking system requirements and procedures

+MSC requirements should encourage best practice, and be fair and clear for users.
 The Chain of Custody standard and certification requirements are closely monitored, reviewed and enforced to ensure they uphold the values of quality and consistency in assessments.
 Where needed, guidance is issued or updated to respond to emerging challenges in supply chain verification.

 Verifying robust systems